dji-sdk/Android-Bridge-App/README.md

 ## Compatibility

-The Bridge App is compatible with the Android DJI Mobile SDK v4.0 and above.
+* The Bridge App is compatible with the Android DJI Mobile SDK v4.0 and above.
+* The Bridge App is compatible with all DJI RC

 ## Setup